Dekasin/blend4web-sample/README.md

 it is ~10Mb
 ---
-it corrrectly works on firefox (tested). not correctly on last chrome, but old version support it
+it corrrectly works on firefox (tested). not correctly on last chrome(with off gpu-acceleration), but old version support it